ArchTangent-study/leetcode/heap_priority_queue/kth_largest_element_in_a_stream/README.md

 This approach is simpler to implement, but requires a quicksort every time a number is added.

-Approach 2: Index Windows
+Approach 2: Binary Heap
-- Use *sorting* at initialization to get the starting order of `nums` from low to high
-- Track the *index* of the `kth` highest value: `kth_index`
-- Track the *index* of the highest value: `high_index`
-- Adjust one or more of above indexes as numbers are added, based on relation to numbers at `nums[kth_index]` and `nums[highest_index]`
-- Use indexing at `kth_index` to return the `kth` highest index

-This approach is tougher to implement, but only requires a single quicksort at initialization.
+- Use a *binary heap*, which is well-suited to these problems.
+For Python, this requires `heapq` from the standard library [LINK](https://docs.python.org/3/library/heapq.html).

+This approach is simple and efficient if using Python.

 ## Procedure